Mainframe-Renewal-Project/sear-docs/interfaces/python/resource.md

 ### Altering a resource profile

-The sample below sets SECADM as the owner of the "IRR.RADMIN.**" resource profile in the facility class and sets UACC to "read"
+The sample below sets SECADM as the owner of the `IRR.RADMIN.**` resource profile in the `facility` class and sets UACC to "read"

 ```python